emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        In the common case where the scan function does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`, you can use the convenience macro :c:func:`MPS_FIX12`.
+        In the common case where the scan method does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`,
+        you can use the convenience macro :c:func:`MPS_FIX12`.

 .. c:function:: MPS_FIX12(mps_ss_t ss, mps_addr_t *ref_io)

     Tell the MPS about a :term:`reference`, and possibly update it.
-This macro must only be used within a :term:`scan function`, between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`.
+    This macro must only be used within a :term:`scan method`, between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`.

-    *ss* is the :term:`scan state` that was passed to the scan function.
+    *ss* is the :term:`scan state` that was passed to the scan method.

     *ref_io* points to the reference.

-    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated (see the topic :ref:`topic-moving`), and the scan function must continue to scan the :term:`block`.
-If it returns any other result, the scan function must return that result as soon as possible, without fixing any further references.
+    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated (see the topic :ref:`topic-moving`), and the scan method must continue to scan the :term:`block`.
+If it returns any other result, the scan method must return that result as soon as possible, without fixing any further references.

     .. seealso::